NemGame/libloader/documentation/js/keys.md

 ### - update()                      |       Don't use it.
 Starts the update loop, automatically ran.
 ### - isOnCooldown()                |       Returns true if key is on cooldown
 ### - handleCooldowns()             |       Handles cooldowns
+### - lockAllKeys(except=[])        |       Locks all keys except from the ones specified in `except` from reaching the browser, like CtrlLeft, KeyW, AltLeft, F4.
+Only works in fullscreen mode and only in chromium based browsers (Google Chrome, Opera GX, Microsoft Edge)

 ## Bound key types
 ### - keydown, down: uses the `isKeyDown()` function